che30/Statistic-catalogue/README.md

 - Redux thunk

 ## Getting started
-   To get a local copy up and running follow these simple example steps and type the necessary  highlited commands on your terminal.
+   To get a local copy up and running follow these simple example steps and type the necessary highlighted commands on your terminal.
    1. `git clone git@github.com:che30/Statistic-catalogue.git`
    2. `cd Statistic-catalogue`
    3. `git checkout feature`